AngheloAlf/APL/docs/002 - Primitives types.md

 This is the tricky one.

 When using an array, the language and the programmer asumes it can use the `.len` (for example) in any array, but if this array was originally a pointer, it is posible it does not contain this data and/or others needed attributes.
+So, if a function parameter is an array type, you can't simply pass it a pointer type.

 So, what to do?